-If you develop symptoms consistent with monkeypox, please contact the Student Health Center, if a student, or your primary care provider, if a faculty or staff member, and email Georgetown’s Public Health team at firstname.lastname@example.org if you have any questions or concerns.Back to Top
+If you develop symptoms consistent with mpox, please contact the Student Health Center at 202-687-2200, if a student, or your primary care provider, if a faculty or staff member, and email Georgetown’s Public Health team at firstname.lastname@example.org if you have any questions or concerns.Back to Top

 Frequently Asked Questions